Frankie Kimmel

-Frank "Frankie" Kimmel II (born August 26, 1990) is an American professional stock car racing spotter and former driver.
-He is the son of 10-time ARCA Menards Series champion Frank Kimmel, and the cousin of current ARCA driver Will Kimmel.
-He is currently the spotter of the No. 99 Chevrolet Camaro ZL1 driven by Daniel Suárez for Trackhouse Racing Team.
+Frank Kimmel II (born August 26, 1990) is an American professional stock car racing spotter and former driver.
+He is the son of ten-time ARCA Menards Series champion Frank Kimmel, and the cousin of current ARCA driver Will Kimmel.
+He is currently the spotter of the No. 99 Chevrolet ZL1 driven by Daniel Suárez for Trackhouse Racing.

 Racing career

-Kimmel first started racing at the age of 8, driving mini cup cars.
+Kimmel first started racing at the age of eight, driving mini cup cars.
 He also raced frequently at Salem Speedway, winning the rookie of the year titles in the street-stock division in 2007 before winning the championship in the division in 2008.
 Kimmel would later move up to super-stock division and won the championship in the category in 2009.

-Kimmel would make his ARCA Racing Series debut in 2010 driving for Wayne Hixson at Salem Speedway, finishing 29th after running only 10 laps due to a rear end failure.
-He would return to the series a year later, driving three races, including both Salem events, and achieved his first top-10 finish in the latter Salem race, finishing 7th.
-He would make infrequent starts in the series for the next few years after that (including separate starts for Venturini Motorsports), earning two more top-10 finishes, with his last start coming in 2017.
+Kimmel would make his ARCA Racing Series debut in 2010 driving for Wayne Hixson at Salem Speedway, finishing 29th after running only ten laps due to a rear end failure.
+He would return to the series a year later, driving three races, including both Salem events, and achieved his first top-ten finish in the latter Salem race, finishing seventh.
+He would make infrequent starts in the series for the next few years after that (including separate starts for Venturini Motorsports), earning two more top-ten finishes, with his last start coming in 2017.